IvanKare-AQ/ERP_DB_Editor/App_Requirements.md

 - JSON configuration management
 - Tree view implementation for hierarchical data display
 - Column visibility management with persistence
+- Item selection and editing functionality
+- User modification tracking and persistence
+- Hierarchical dropdown population and filtering
 - Use virtual environment (venv) for this application

 ## Future Requirements